 Foyil Panthers | (918) 341-1113

 Inola Longhorns | (918) 543-2255

 Oologah-Talala Mustangs | (918) 443-6000

 Northeast Tech - Claremore Campus

-Located just north of Will Rogers Memorial Museum and boasts a beautiful facility with a versatile 200-seat seminar center as well as smaller breakout meeting rooms.
-The campus offers career training programs such as CNC Machining, Home Automation, Environmental & Spatial Technology, Health Careers, Practical Nursing and Pre-Engineering.
-The site hosts numerous evening and weekend classes as part of the Northeast Tech Adult Education program, and it is also home to the one and only Roy Clark Music School which provides expert instructors in guitar, fiddle, banjo, and more.
-The Northeast Tech – Pryor Campus is located between Claremore and Pryor along Highway 20 in a scenic, wooded setting and also serves students from Claremore and Rogers County.
+Located just north of Will Rogers Memorial Museum, Northeast Tech boasts a beautiful facility with a versatile 200-seat seminar center, as well as smaller breakout meeting rooms.
+The campus offers career training programs such as CNC Machining, Home Automation, Environmental & Spatial Technology, Health Careers, Practical Nursing, and Pre-Engineering.
+The site hosts numerous evening and weekend classes as part of the Northeast Tech Adult Education program, and it is also home to the one and only Roy Clark School of Music, which provides expert instructors in guitar, fiddle, banjo, and more.
+The Northeast Tech – Pryor Campus is located between Claremore and Pryor along Highway 20 in a scenic, wooded setting, and also serves students from Claremore and Rogers County.
 It offers programs ranging from Auto Collision Repair and Diesel Repair, to Construction Trades and Culinary Arts.
 The most recent addition to the campus is a new state-of-the-art Electrical Technology Building.
 The Northeast Tech Pryor Campus also features a one-of-a-kind Rescue Training Center used in first responder and industry training.